STUDY JAPANESE ONLINE WITH NATIVES HERE

 5. Hiroshi-san

-This person has already called you by your first name, but how did you use the honorific -san it is still a little way out of reach.
+This person has already called you by your first name, but since they used the honorific -san, they are still a bit distant from your reach.

 4. Hiroshi-kun